 - 333 E Wonderview Ave, Estes Park, CO 80517 | 970-577-4000

 - Check prices, availability or book The Stanley Hotel

 Indiana Jones Bed and Breakfast

 Blink, and you might miss this small-town bed and breakfast.
-Resting on the corner a few blocks west of Main Street in Antonito is the Indiana Jones Home B&B where Indiana Jones himself lived while filming the movie, Indiana Jones and the Last Crusade.
-Located two blocks from the Antonito train station, home to the Cumbers & Toltec Scenic Railroad, is where the opening scene of the movie was filmed.
+Resting on the corner a few blocks west of Main Street in Antonito is the Indian Jones B&B where Indiana Jones himself lived while filming the movie, Indiana Jones and the Last Crusade.
+Located two blocks from the Antonito train station, home to the Cumbres & Toltec Scenic Railroad, is where the opening scene of the movie was filmed.

 The former movie-set home is now a quaint bed and breakfast where guests can stay and take in the unique Indiana Jones memorabilia and antiques found throughout the house.